 NIMCJ proffers research-based and up to date mass communication and journalism courses in Ahmedabad making it one of the best journalism colleges in India.
-This Gujarat University affiliated university has its patrons in major news agencies, media agencies and as independent journalists and writers across the world.
+This Gujarat University-affiliated has its patrons in major news agencies, media agencies and as independent journalists and writers across the world.

 NIMCJ believes in gender equality and equality in opportunity, and they have successfully given some of the best female journalists in India.
 In this blog, we list out the famous female journalists of India, just out of gratitude and pride.

-Anjana Om Kashyap started her journalism career in 2003 with Doordarshan.
+Anjana Om Kashyap started her journalism career in 2003 with Doordarshan's Ankhon Dekhi program.
 In 2003 itself, she joined Zee News and worked there for about five years before joining News 24 in 2007.
 She then also has worked with Star News and Aaj Tak.
 She is best known for her talk show Halla Boll and Special Report on Aaj Tak.

 Starting out in 2002, she spent several years building a good career in journalism she has been an accomplished prime time news anchor, an enthusiastic field reporter.
 And, also a TV producer for national and international shows.
 As an anchor, she has covered the 2004-08 US presidential elections, 2005 London blasts, Mumbai terror attacks, 2009 general elections, and the 2009 Lok Sabha elections.